the-real-i9/DSA-training/dataStructures/tree/info.md

 - In a **min-heap**, the value of each node is less than or equal to the values of its children.

 > Types
 - **Binary Heap:** A binary tree with the heap property.
+It is commonly represented using an array.
 - **Binomial Heap:** A collection of binomial trees where each tree follows the heap property.
-- Fibonacci Heap
+- **Fibonacci Heap:** Used particularly in graph algorithms, such as Dijkstra's algorithm.

 > Operations
 - **Heapify:** Converting an array into a heap
 - **Heap sort:** Using a heap to sort an array efficiently
-- Merging two heaps into a single heap
+- Merging two heaps
 - General Tree operations, while maintaining the Heap Property.

 ## Trie (Prefix Tree)